 The repercussions on your creditworthiness

 As a general rule, your credit rating will be affected for 6 years after your first bankruptcy, and 14 years after your second.
-For six years, your credit report will show an “R9” rating (which is the worst rating) to tell creditors that you have declared bankruptcy.
+For six years, your credit report will show an “R9” rating (which is the worst rating) to tell creditors that you have declared bankruptcy, which will also impact your credit score.

 This will make it harder to get a loan or borrow money during this time, although you might still get a credit card intended for those who want to rebuild their credit.
 However, Leblanc indicates that many who have gone bankrupt quickly rebuild their credit rating thanks to good habits.
 Either way, it’s probably a good time to be careful not to spend more than what you earn.